puppetlabs/cisco_ios/README.md

 namevar

-The search domain to configure in the resolver
+The search domain to configure in the resolver.

 #### snmp_community

-Manage the SNMP community
+Manage the SNMP community.

 ##### Properties